Zhu Youdun: Early life

 Ruins of the Ming central capital, where Zhu Youdun was born.

-Zhu Youdun was born on 7 February 1379 in the Ming central capital, Fengyang, the eldest son of Zhu Su, Prince of Zhou, who was the fifth son of the Hongwu Emperor, the first emperor of the Ming dynasty.
-His mother was Zhu Su's first wife, the daughter of General Feng Sheng.
+Zhu Youdun was born on 7 February 1379 in Fengyang, the central capital of China's Ming dynasty, as the eldest son of Zhu Su, Prince of Zhou.
+Zhu Su was the fifth son of the Hongwu Emperor, the first emperor of the dynasty.
+Zhu Youdun's mother was Zhu Su's first wife and a daughter of the general Feng Sheng.
 He lived with his father in Fengyang and later moved to Kaifeng, the capital of Henan Province, in 1381.
 In 1389, when Zhu Su went to Fengyang without permission, he was punished with exile to the southeastern Chinese province of Yunnan but was in fact imprisoned in Nanjing.
 Zhu Youdun was then nominally put in charge of the princely household.
 His father did not return to Kaifeng until late 1391 or early 1392.
 During this time, Zhu Youdun was named his father's heir apparent by the Emperor in the spring of 1391.

 In 1395, Zhu Youdun married the daughter of the military commander Lü Gui.
 The following year, he participated in military campaigns in the Beijing area on the northern border.

 In 1398, the Hongwu Emperor died and was succeeded by his grandson, the Jianwen Emperor.
 Determined to centralize power, the new emperor embarked on a policy to weaken the influence of the princes, including Zhu Su and his full brother Zhu Di—the fourth son of the Hongwu Emperor and the most formidable among them.
 Zhu Su became the first victim of this purge when his second son, Zhu Youxun, allegedly accused him of treason.
-As a result, Zhu Su, along with his entire household and servants, was arrested and transported to Nanjing as a prisoner.
+Zhu Su, along with his entire household and servants, was arrested and transported to Nanjing as a prisoner.
 In Nanjing, Zhu Youdun accepted all charges to protect his father, but both were demoted to the status of ordinary subjects and exiled to Yunnan.
 In 1399, Zhu Di rebelled and after a three-year civil war, the Jianwen Emperor was defeated and Zhu Di took the throne as the Yongle Emperor.
 He then summoned Zhu Su and Zhu Youdun back to Nanjing and restored their titles and palace in Kaifeng in early 1403, and Zhu Youxun was exiled to Yunnan.
 The Yongle Emperor was impressed by Zhu Youdun's loyalty to his father, which he had demonstrated in 1398.
 The Emperor even composed a poem himself to praise Zhu Youdun.